daenvil/MarkdownLabel/addons/markdownlabel/README.md

 Simply add a MarkdownLabel to the scene and write its `markdown_text` field in Markdown format.

 In the RichTextLabel properties:
-- **`bbcode_enabled` property must be enabled**.
-- Do not touch the `text` property, since it's internally used by MarkdownLabel to properly format its text.
+- Do not touch neither the `bbcode_enabled` nor the `text` property, since they are internally used by MarkdownLabel to properly format its text.
+Both properties are hidden from the editor to prevent mistakenly editing them.
 - You can use the rest of its properties as normal.

 You can still use BBCode tags that don't have a Markdown equivalent, such as `[color=green]underlined text[/color]`, allowing you to have the full functionality of RichTextLabel with the simplicity and readibility of Markdown.